anjalisarawgi/awesome-nepali-llm/README.md

 | XLM-RobERTa | Classification, NER, QA  - powerful cross lingual understanding | Not designed for tex generation | Useful for this project |
 | Indic Models (indicBART, indicBERT) | Trained on Indo Aryan Language family only, so more focused  | Contains Nepali data, but not focused on Nepali language training | Most preffered in theory, but the tunings results so far are not the best|
 | Specialized Models (Dharmamitra for Sanskrit (byt5-- not sure), MuRIL for Indian Languages) | Very good for morphological understanding | needs alot of computational resources | Useful for this task -- MuRIL is also trained on english which helps with multiple language tasks |

+## Notes on Model Selection
+The models selected for the project will build upon **Indic models** to leverage their language-specific strengths, particularly for Nepali and Sanskrit (for Old Nepali).
+Below are some notes for each model:

+### IndicBERT (Transformer-Based Model)
+  - A solid choice for text understanding tasks.
+  - Trained on Nepali corpus and supports Sanskrit, making it suitable for both modern and Old Nepali.
+  - Fine-tuning may require multiple steps: initial fine-tuning on a large Nepali dataset, followed by task-specific fine-tuning.
+  - As a BERT-based model, it’s highly suited for our case, which focuses on language understanding.
+  - Non-generative, which may pose some limitations depending on task requirements.
+  - Alternatives for this model would be MuRIL and / or mBART

+### MuRIL
+  - Includes English training data, enhancing multi-language understanding.
+This would be very useful for Modern Nepali
+  - A suitable alternative for IndicBERT
+  - However, it doesn't train on alot a massive sanskrit dataset.
+And indicBERT may be better in this case

+### ByT5 (Dharmamitra)
+  - Ideal for handling the morphological complexity of Old Nepali.

+### mBART
+  - If we need a generative model

+---

+### Summary
+All of these models are based on the transformer architecture.
+To start, **IndicBERT** is a solid choice for tasks that require understanding Nepali and Sanskrit Texts.
+If we have generative tasks we could additionally add **mBART** too.

+We could also consider **MuRIL** because its good at handling multiple languages (English, Nepali, and Hindi) which could be helpful for modern Nepali because modern Nepali uses elements from English and Hindi.
+MuRIL also is comparable in performance with **indicBERT** in alot of tasks.
+And finally for old Nepali based tasks, the **ByT5-Sanskrit** model by Dharmamitra is a good choice.